Is Alexa Really Always Listening?

 Additionally, Schaub highlights the other major privacy concern of having a smart speaker: “Whatever you say to the device might be used for additional information about you,” and “there are not enough limitations on what Amazon or other companies can actually do with this data.”
 What many of us don’t realize is that “speech is actually a very rich medium.
 Voice can tell you whether it’s a man or a woman speaking, it can give you an estimate of how old the person is speaking.
 If there’s background noise, you might know that there are children in the household.
 All of these things are interesting to companies like Amazon, but also Google and other companies, to get a better or more accurate picture of who you are in order to better target advertising and promotional materials to you,” explains Schaub.

 So, before you plug in your new Alexa and train it to recognize your voice, you might want to consider whether you are comfortable revealing your personal information to Amazon.
-If you do choose convenience over privacy concerns, you’ll want to know these Alexa hacks all homeowners should know.

 - Florian Schaub, Assistant Professor in the University of Michigan School of Information